opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 The parsing is recursively run through QueryStringPatternTranslator.\_parse_expression, which is found in `query_constructor.py`.

 The `query_constructor.py` file is where the native query is built from the ANTLR parsing.

+---
+#### How STIX-shifter handles unmapped STIX properties

+If a STIX pattern contains an unmapped property, and any joining operators allow for it, that portion of the parsing is removed from the ANTLR objects.
+The modified ANTLR parsing is then transformed into one or more native queries by the query constructor.
+Looking at the following examples:

+`[stix_object:unmapped_property OR stix_object:mapped_property]`

+*The unmapped property would be removed since it is joined to a mapped property with an OR operator.*

+`[stix_object:unmapped_property] OR [stix_object:mapped_property]`

+*The entire observation object (square brackets) containing the unmapped property would be removed since the pattern contains at least one other observation with mapped properties.*

+If the unmapped property cannot be removed, STIX-shifter produces an error.
+This happens because the `QueryStringPatternTranslator` class (in `query_constructor.py`) does not know what data source field the STIX object property must be converted to.
+The following patterns would produce such an error:

+`[stix_object:unmapped_property AND stix_object:mapped_property]`

+*The unmapped property cannot be removed without changing the query logic since the two properties are joined by an AND operator.*

+`[stix_object:unmapped_property]`

+*The pattern only contains one observation with one unmapped property; nothing would be left to the query after removing it.*

+---

 In your `abc` translation module folder, edit the `query_constructor.py` file.
 Update the following sections based on the requirements of your data source.